Outage Probability Analysis of Uplink Cell-Free Massive MIMO Network with and without Pilot Contamination: Introduction

 \subsection{Prior Art}

 The spectral efficiency (SE) has been studied extensively for both uplink and downlink CF-mMIMO systems for various receiver schemes and fading channels.
 The authors in \cite{Nayebi2016:CFMMS_Receiver} analyze the SE of the uplink CF-mMIMO system under Rayleigh fading, with minimum mean squared error (MMSE) and large-scale fading deciding (LSFD) receivers.
-In \cite{Bashar2019:Uplink_CFMMS}, the minimum uplink achievable rate is derived and then maximized under per-user power constraint.
+Upper and lower bound on the SE of the uplink CF-mMIMO system with zero-forcing receiver with perfect and imperfect CSI have been derived in \cite{liu2019spectral}.
+In \cite{Bashar2019:Uplink_CFMMS}, an achievable rate expression is derived, and then the minimum uplink achievable rate is maximized under per-user power constraint for the CF-mMIMO system.
 In the downlink scenario, the CF-mMIMO system with APs having multiple antennas was considered in \cite{Nguyen2017:EEinCFMM_ZF, Ngo_2018:CellFreeTotal_Energy}.
 Here, the system's total energy efficiency was maximized through the power allocation algorithm and AP selection scheme.
 The uplink and downlink SE of a CF-mMIMO system over Rician fading where the phase shift of the line-of-sight (LoS) component is modeled as a uniform random variable (RV), were analyzed in \cite{Emil2019:RicianTWC}.
 Furthermore, several prior works in literature have comprehensively analyzed the SE for different hardware constraints.
 For example, the downlink SE of the CF-mMIMO system with low-resolution ADC at APs and UEs is investigated in\cite{hu2019cell}.
 They considered multiple antennas at APs and a single antenna at UEs.
 It was found that by increasing the number of antennas at the APs, the performance loss due to low-resolution ADCs at the APs can be mitigated.
 In \cite{zhang2019performance}, authors consider the CF-mMIMO system with multiple antennas at APs and UEs.
 The low-resolution ADCs presence was considered only at the APs, and the uplink SE of the considered system was derived.
 The authors in \cite{Zhang2018:CFMM_HardImp} considered a CF-mMIMO system with transceiver hardware impairment and derived the achievable SE for both uplink and downlink.
 A CF-mMIMO system with a limited capacity link between APs and CPU \textit{i.e.,} only the quantized signal is assumed to be available at CPU, is considered in \cite{bashar2019max}.